HeinrichApfelmus/hyper-haskell/README.md

     ![App](docs/screenshots/app-osx.png)

-    *NOTE*: At the moment, I can only provide OS X binaries, because I don't have access to other architectures.
+    *NOTE*: At the moment, I can only provide macOS binaries, because I don't have access to other architectures.
 Help is appreciated!

 2. Install the back-end server